LeeSteg/privatebebo/_posts/2019-03-18-DesignSenses.md

 ### Converting the Mouse & Keyboard to the Controller
 Many games are first developed for a mouse and keyboard, which offer many buttons and are relatively easy to implement.
 The mouse also makes it easy to master the skill of moving and aiming the camera with pinpoint accuracy.
 In combination, the mouse and keyboard allow for a great development platform on which new features of a game can be tested out.
-However, converting the complex interactions possible with a mouse and keyboard to interactions through a console can be difficult, because the latter has a fixed number of button inputs.
+However, converting complex interactions that are possible with a mouse and keyboard to interactions with a controller can be difficult, because the latter has a fixed number of button inputs.
 In addition, an analog joystick is not as fast or accurate as the mouse.
 The following are some of the common mouse and keyboard input designs adapted for a controller:

 | Mouse & Keyboard | _Action_ | Controller |